joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2026/02/03/crosswords/spelling-bee-forum.html

-**Russia Resumes Attacks on Ukraine’s Energy System Ahead of Peace Talks**\
+**On Eve of Peace Talks, Russia Hits Power Plants in Frigid Ukraine**\
-`Missiles overnight targeted power plants in Kyiv and other parts of the country, according to local authorities, despite President Trump’s request for a pause.`\
+`Missiles overnight targeted electrical facilities in Kyiv and other parts of the country, according to local authorities, despite President Trump’s request for a pause.`\
 https://nytimes.com/2026/02/03/world/europe/ukraine-missiles-attack.html

 **Word of the Day: sporadic**\